MicrosoftDocs/architecture-center/docs/example-scenario/iot/application-stamps-content.md

 ## Move applications between stamps

-If the deployment stamps include web front ends or API applications that speak to IoT Hub, those components will also need to migrate to new IoT Hubs to continue communicating with the devices that moved.
+If the deployment stamps include web front ends or API applications that communicate with IoT Hub, those components will also need to migrate to new IoT Hubs to continue communicating with the devices that moved.

 There are a couple of strategies for moving devices and application end-users from one application stamp to another.
 These strategies may not cover all cases, but elements of them cover most cases.